nathankrishnan/nathankrishnan.github.io/_posts/2017-03-18-bloomfilter.md

 ```

 ## Querying for a Value
-To check to see if a value exists in the Bloom Filter, we first have to pass in the value in question into the ```computeHashes(_ value: T -> [Int])``` function.
+To see if a value exists in the Bloom Filter, we first have to pass the value in question into the ```computeHashes(_ value: T -> [Int])``` function.
 As a reminder this function will take in the input, pass it through the hash functions we've included in our Bloom Filter, and the output will be an array of indices.
-Now with this array of indices, we can map through our array and find all the results at the indices.
+Now with this array of indices, we can iterate through our array and find all the results at the indices.
 If all the results are ```true``` then we can return ```true``` to indicate the item was *found* or conversely ```false```.
 As mentioned earlier, a result of ```true``` doesn't mean that the item you're looking for exists for certain.
 It's a probabilistic yes, which is basically a maybe.
 However if ```false``` is returned then you are guaranteed that the item was never entered.

 ```swift
 public func query(_ value: T) -> Bool {